adamschoenemann/clofrp/README.md

 - Support higher-kinded types (should be not that hard)
   - Infer kind of tvar syntactically
   - Maintain the kind-info either in kind-ctx or annotate with kind in TyCtx ✓
+- Validate kinds in kind-signatures.
+Clocks cannot be directly to the right of an arrow
 - Check/infer lambdas with annotated type-params ✓
 - Parse and desugar multi-param lambdas ✓
 - Syntax sugar for